watem-sedem/watem-sedem/docs/watem-sedem.rst

 A detailed description of these factors is given :ref:`here <ruslefactors>`.
 It is important to note that the :math:`kTC` factor is identified as a calibration factor.
-In addition, in order to compare :math:`kTC` with the available sediment in a pixel (see :ref:`here <Concept>`), units are converted to :math:`\frac{\text{kg}}{\text{pixel}}` or :math:`\frac{\text{m}^3}{\text{pixel}}` by making use of the model resolution (m) and bulk density (:math:`\frac{\text{kg}}{\text{m}^3}`)
+In addition, in order to  use :math:`TC` to compare with the available sediment in a pixel (see :ref:`here <Concept>`), units are converted to :math:`\frac{\text{kg}}{\text{pixel}}` or :math:`\frac{\text{m}^3}{\text{pixel}}` by making use of the model resolution (m) and bulk density (:math:`\frac{\text{kg}}{\text{m}^3}`)